-CONCLUSION: The claim may be misleading.
+CONCLUSION: INACCURATE.
 While childcare provision is more limited in Northern Ireland than in Great Britain, and female employment rates are lower in Northern Ireland than the UK average, there is insufficient evidence of a causal link between childcare provision and female (versus maternal) employment in this case.
 According to the most recently available data, Northern Ireland actually has higher maternal employment rates than the UK average.

 The Belfast Telegraph published an article on 23 April 2016, quoting the Family and Childcare Trust chief executive Julia Margo on the state of childcare in Northern Ireland in comparison to the rest of the UK.
 She claimed that “childcare provision levels had contributed to low levels of female employment”, with 63.1% of working age women employed, compared to the UK average of 69.1%.